signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextTrim:
-        """Trims whitespace from text.
+        """Removes whitespace from text according to specified trimming rules.

+        A utility node that trims whitespace from text input, offering options to remove whitespace
-        This class trims whitespace from the left, right, or both sides of the input text.
+        from the beginning, end, or both sides of the text.

         Args:
             text (str): The input text to be trimmed.
+Required.
-            trim_type (str): The type of trim to apply ('both', 'left', 'right').
+            trim_type (str): The type of trimming to apply.
+Must be one of:
+                - 'both': Trim whitespace from both ends
+                - 'left': Trim whitespace from the start
+                - 'right': Trim whitespace from the end

         Returns:
-            tuple: The trimmed text.
+            tuple[str]: A single-element tuple containing the trimmed text.

+        Notes:
+            - Whitespace includes spaces, tabs, and newlines
+            - Empty input text will result in an empty string output
         """

         @classmethod